Current account deficit has gone: PM

 ISLAMABAD: Prime Minister Imran Khan on Saturday heaped praise on the economic team, claiming that due to the policies of the government, the value of the rupee had increased.

-The prime minister said that in the past four months, the current account deficit was eliminated and for the first time in more than two years, the current account has recorded a surplus.
-This is not the first time that the prime minister has claimed that the economy is out of the woods.
-A couple of days ago, he had said that Pakistan's economy had stabilised and as a result, the government was focused on job creation.
+According to details, the prime minister said that in the past four months, the current account deficit had eliminated and for the first time in more than two years, the current account had recorded a surplus.

+This is not the first time that the prime minister has claimed that the economy was out of the woods in Pakistan.
+A couple of days ago, he said that Pakistan’s economy had now stabilised and as a result, the government was focused on job creation.

 ISLAMABAD: Prime Minister Imran Khan on Saturday heaped praise on the economic team, claiming that due to the policies of the government, the value of the rupee had increased.

-The prime minister said that in the past four months, the current account deficit was eliminated and for the first time in more than two years, the current account has recorded a surplus.
-This is not the first time that the prime minister has claimed that the economy is out of the woods.
-A couple of days ago, he had said that Pakistan's economy had stabilised and as a result, the government was focused on job creation.
+According to details, the prime minister said that in the past four months, the current account deficit had eliminated and for the first time in more than two years, the current account had recorded a surplus.

+This is not the first time that the prime minister has claimed that the economy was out of the woods in Pakistan.
+A couple of days ago, he said that Pakistan’s economy had now stabilised and as a result, the government was focused on job creation.